farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > If we're in a scenario where the `types` are not different, where the types are the same, then it's not ever going to invoke `coercion`, ever.

-> if you use a `double equals` with something that's not already a `primitive`, We invoke the `toPrimitive` abstract operation.
+> if we use a `double equals` with something that's not already a `primitive`, We invoke the `toPrimitive` abstract operation.

 The `double equals` only compares `primitives`.
 If we use it with something that's not a `primitive`, it turn it into a `primitive`.
 The only time it does something useful with `non-primitives` is when they're the exact same type and then it just does the same value `triple equals` comparison.
 Otherwise it invokes `toPrimitive` abstract operation.